elvenstar/statamic-typesense/README.md

-# Statamic Typesense Search Plugin
+# Statamic Typesense Search Driver

 Typesense is a *relatively new* search engine and the driver code may change as new features are developed.
 This is still very much a beta or preview until the next typesense release when some of the quirks will be fixed.